shawnferry/jacques/README.md

 ```

 # Implementation
-Jacques is written in AWK
+Jacques is written in AWK.

+Currently only the jacques encoder function is implemented